 4. Find out where they have done similar installations and ask for references.

 5. Find out how easy the equipment is to operate, especially how to save snapshots and video or print pictures.
 Most recorders will no longer let you print images directly from the recorder.
-The easiest recorder to use we have worked with is the i3 DVR (Create Link) It is Canadian manufacturer and easy to use and service.
+The easiest recorder to use we have worked with is the i3 DVR.
+It is Canadian manufacturer and easy to use and service.
 We have installed around 700 of these recorders in the last 18 years.
-The recorder is a premium cost but worth it if quality and ease of use is important.
+The recorder is a premium cost but worth it if quality and ease of use is important to you.

 Make sure you get a detailed broken down quote so that you can reconcile the final invoice and you can question any major difference in individual costs.
 It may be the higher bidder is including more in the proposal.